olefriis/simplepvr/README.md

   [Bluepill](https://github.com/arya/bluepill) seems to do the job, but seems like too big a hammer...

 Some features would be cool to have, but I don't have a personal need for them, so they will only happen if *you* implement them and send me a pull request.
+Besides, some of them I have no clue how to implement...

 * Some kind of live TV.
 * Create metadata for XBMC and Serviio.
 * Duplication detection.
 * Commercial detection.
+* Record multiple programmes on same multiplex, so we are not restricted to only recording two programmes at once.

 Development
 ===========